Join the Oregon State Federation of Garden Clubs for a day at the Gordon House

 Contact us for more details and rules and application form 503.874.6006 or email@example.com Rules in brief: >> Fill out the entry form and submit. >> Bring gingerbread house and entry fee to Gordon House by November 20.
 Adults $5, Youth $1. >> Age categories: Children (9 and under), Juniors (10-13), Young Adults (14-18), and Adults (amateurs and professionals). >> Groups are determined by the age of the youngest group or class member. >> Houses must be mostly comprised of edible materials.
 Gingerbread not required. >> House may have a maximum of six inedible pieces for decoration, but those pieces may not function as support beams for the house. >> Houses must fit within a 15” X 15” square.

 A Taste of Frank Lloyd Wright

-Wright’s only Oregon architectural offering is a landmark that resides ‘Wright’ in your own backyard.
+He is also special to Oregonians.
+Wright’s only Oregon architectural offering is a landmark that resides ‘Wright’ in our own backyard.
 It is part of that which adds to the uniqueness and pride of excellence that surrounds us.
-The Gordon House is our Wright legacy.

 Copyright 2009 - Gordon House Conservancy - All Rights Reserved